 All personnel and visitors entering and leaving CA operational facilities are logged.
 Entry, exit, and activities within CA facilities are under constant video surveillance.
-Third party support services personnel is granted restricted access to secure CA operational facilities only when required and such access is authorized and accompanied.
+Third party support services personnel are granted restricted access to secure CA operational facilities only when required and such access is authorized and accompanied.
 Access rights to CA facilities are regularly reviewed and updated.

-5.1.3 Power and air conditioning
+5.1.3 POWER AND AIR CONDITIONING